This article takes you through the process of running an analysis in MindBridge, from initial system setup to completing the analysis.

 Learn how to import additional data.

-Learn how to adjust and verify account mappings.
+Learn how to verify the accounts in MindBridge.

 Step 6: Run the analysis